kundajelab/chrombpnet/src/evaluation/marginal_footprints/README.md

 - batch_size: Batch size to use for model predictions.
 - output_prefix: Output prefix path and name to use.
 See Output format section below to understand how this is used.
 - motifs_to_pwm_file: Path to a TSV file containing motifs in first column (e.g. `Tn5`) and motif string (e.g. `GCACAGTACAGAGCTG`) to use for footprinting in second column.
 - motifs: The motifs to filter from `motifs_to_pwm_file` for footprinting.
 We will find footprints only for the motifs mentioned here.
 Make sure that the motif names mentioned here are present in the column 1 of `motifs_to_pwm_file`.
-Provide more than one motif - seperate them by space.
+Provide more than one motif - seperate them by comma.

 ## Output Format